 Watch the video below that will help you explore the top job roles that you can get into after becoming a data science professional.

 Become a Data Scientist Today!

-Learn the latest in data science with a very practical applied certification Bootcamp from Simplilearn - the PG Program in Data Science in partnership with Purdue University & in collaboration with IBM.
-This Bootcamp program is ideal for anyone looking to build a career in data science or someone looking to really accelerate their career in the field.
+Learn the latest in data science with a very practical applied certification bootcamp from Simplilearn - the PG Program in Data Science in partnership with Purdue University and in collaboration with IBM.
+This bootcamp program is ideal for anyone looking to build a career in data science or someone looking to really accelerate their career in the field.

 Check out Simplilearn today, and get your data science career off to a strong start!